Frequently Asked Questions about the Certificate Program

 - Lesson plan for the class session observed should also be included.
 See the requirements for the classroom observation.

 - Professional Development: List of the courses, workshops, and other activities you have completed for the teaching certificate; include other activities related to teaching improvement that went beyond certificate requirements, if applicable.
 Please include semester and year.

 - Other sections of your choice (optional)

-The required workshop Developing a Teaching Portfolio will help you understand each of the portfolio sections.
+The required workshop on Developing a Teaching Portfolio will help you understand each of the portfolio sections.

 Is there a deadline for submitting my teaching portfolio?

 Yes, there is.
-Portfolios must be received by November 15 for review in the fall semester and by April 15 for review in the spring semester.
+Your portfolio and checklist must be submitted as one PDF document through this form by November 15 for review in the fall semester and by April 15 for review in the spring semester.
 Portfolios will only be reviewed twice a year.